Floor Covering News and Information on all types of flooring

 Step 1: Ensure Safety First

-Before entering a flooded area, turn off electricity at the breaker box to avoid electrocution.
+Before entering a flooded area, prioritize safety.
+Water and electricity are a deadly combination, so turn off electricity at the breaker box to avoid electrocution.
 Wear waterproof boots, gloves, and a mask to protect against contaminants.
-If the flooding is severe or involves sewage, contact professionals immediately.
+Floodwater often contains sewage, chemicals, and bacteria, so personal protective equipment is essential.

 Step 2: Stop the Source and Document Damage